hannahbenjamin/covid19-modelling/README.md

 # Overview
 This project introduces infectious diseases, exemplifying with cases like COVID-19, and explores the Susceptible-Infectious-Removed (SIR) mathematical model for epidemic dynamics.
-Assumptions of the SIR model are outlined, emphasizing factors like infection rates and transitions between states

 # Key Features
 Euler's Method Implementation: Implemented Euler's method, a numerical technique, to forecast the pandemic's progression.
 This method allows for practical and iterative calculations of the system's behavior over time.